ross-alexander/dq/scribing/red_laughter/part2.md

 Chance by the difference.
 If it is lower, then the Cast Chance is penalised by twice the difference.

+Cast Chance
-Cast Chance: 38%
+: 38%

+Range
-Range: 105 feet
+: 105 feet

+Duration
-Duration: Conc.
+: Conc.
 Max.
 70 minutes

+Resistance
-Resistance: Active & Passive
+: Active & Passive

+Target
-Target: Living entity
+: Living entity

 Effects
 : The Adept may Trigger this effect by pointing the wand at a target